CommitteeOfZero/impacto/doc/getting_started.md

     },
 ```

-* In apporpriate profile UI definition file located in `/profiles/<profile_name>/hud/` add a sprite definition to the global `root.Sprites` dictionary, for example:
+* In appropriate profile UI definition file located in `/profiles/<profile_name>/hud/` add a sprite definition to the global `root.Sprites` dictionary, for example:

 ```
 root.Sprites["TitleMenuBackground"] = {